friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 ![BTC](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/btc-alpha-btc-deposit2.png)

 You can use this address from any other online cryptocurrency exchange such as [Kraken](https://www.kraken.com) to transfer Bitcoins to your Bitcoin wallet at BTC-Alpha.
-If you don't own yet any Bitcoins, you should first register at one of online cryptocurrency exchanges such as [Kraken](https://www.kraken.com), deposit fiat money and by buy Bitcoins.
+If you don't own yet any Bitcoins, you should first register at one of the online cryptocurrency exchanges such as [Kraken](https://www.kraken.com), deposit fiat money and buy Bitcoins.

 4. Wait until the transaction is fully processed, this typically takes up to 40 minutes.